Cropped in image of many aloe vera plants growing in garden.

 How to Root Aloe Vera Cuttings and Separate Pups

-A close up horizontal image of aloe vera plants growing in an outdoor planter pictured on a soft focus background.
+A close up horizontal image of aloe vera plants growing in pots outdoors.

 For inexpensive succulent houseplants that grow quickly and are easy to care for, learn to root aloe vera cuttings from single leaves or divide pups from parent plants.
 The gel from the leaves soothes burns, and the starts you propagate make great gifts for indoor gardeners.
 Learn how to propagate aloe in this guide.